 In September 2013 our first press took place.
-We used Discovery eating apples from nearby Augernik Fruit Farm.
+We used Discovery eating apples.
 Intended as a trial, this first press astounded us with a light, crisp cider, very different to a full bodied traditional cider.

 Geoff selected Dabinett, Harry Masters Jersey and Yarlington Mill apples, all high quality bittersweet cider apples grown in the local orchards for our first 'proper' cider.
 Eight pressings took place and were fermented in stainless steel tanks for fresh, clean flavours.
 We like to think of ourselves in the mould of an Aussie winemaker, using modern techniques to get full, ripe fruit and new and interesting flavours.

 We launched our keg cider in 2015 with just a handful of local pubs initially and our cider can now be found in Worcestershire, Herefordshire, Shropshire, Warwickshire and the West Midlands.
 Unusually for an atisan cider maker, we have our own top of the range keg washer and filler so we are able to ensure our cider is in perfect condition when it goes to the pubs and bars.
 It is fantastic not having to use contractors as it gives us complete control.

 All our apples are therefore not only grown on and around our farm, pressed, freshly fermented and blended on the farm and our cider is bottled and kegged on site too, meaning we have a truly local product in every way.

 'SHARE' Oldfields Cider with your friends and family!